 We all wish our dogs could talk – it would make things so much easier.
-Even though they can’t speak, it doesn’t mean we can’t tell how they are feeling by the way they act.
-If you are wondering if your dog is loves the life you are giving her, check out these 12 signs that may help you determine if your dog is happy.
+Even though they can’t speak we can tell how our dogs are feeling by the way they act.
+If you are wondering if your dog loves the life you are giving her, check out these 12 signs that may help you determine if your dog is happy.

 #1 – Relaxed Eyes

 According to the ASPCA (American Society for the Prevention of Cruelty to Animals), “When your dog is relaxed and happy, his eyes will be their normal shape.”
 Pay attention to the way your dog’s eyes look when doing different activities or during different times of the day.
 You’ll start noticing the differences and will be able to read your dog’s mood better. (www.aspca.org)

 The ASPCA also says to look at their mouth.
 “When your dog is relaxed and happy, he’s likely to have his mouth closed or slightly opened.”
 Again, pay attention to the changes in your dog’s body language to read his mood.
 (Note: a dog that is panting with their mouth open could be hot or stressed.
 This is not a happy dog). (www.aspca.org)